Home / Series / CinemaStix / Aired Order /

 Here’s a brief exploration into how filmmakers use color in costume to help tell their stories, reveal character changes, and present themes.

-• S2023E06 When the director dabbles in some color theory
+• S2023E06 Directing Baby Driver: when the director dabbles in some color theory

 • February 25, 2023